pedroalencar1/CliWaC_publications/poster_05jul23/README.md

+# CliWaC poster party - 05 of Jully 2023

+**In this poster we present some results related to our milestones, including occurrence and trends of Flash droughts across Germany/Brandenburg**

 For more information, check my page at [TU-Berlin](https://www.tu.berlin/oekohydro/team/pedro-alencar/)

 You may also find interesting to explore some of my apps related to this project: